GeoPyTool/GeoPyTool/docs/3 Installation.md

 ## Installation

-GeoPython can be used as a module inside Python, and can also run as a standalone application.
+GeoPyTool can be used as a module inside Python, and can also run as a standalone application.